 Structural interest rate risk arises in the Group's core balance sheet as a result of mismatches in the repricing of interest rate sensitive financial assets and liabilities.
-The associated interest rate risk is managed within VaR limits and through the use of models to evaluate the sensitivity of earnings to movements in interest rates.
+The associated interest rate risk is managed through the use of models to evaluate the sensitivity of earnings to movements in interest rates.
 The repricing profile and related interest rate sensitivity of the Group's financial assets and liabilities are set out in note 33.
 The Group does not maintain material foreign currency exposures.
 In general, the Group's policy is to match financial assets and liabilities in the same currency or to mitigate currency risk through the use of currency swaps.
 Details of significant foreign currency net open positions are set out in note 34.5.
 Movements in the fair value of equity investment securities are accounted for in other comprehensive income.
-At 31st December 2021, a 5.0% change in the market price of equity investments accounted for at FVTOCI would have resulted in an increase/decrease in equity of US\$4.9 million (2020: US\$7.7 million).
+At 31st December 2022, a 5.0% change in the market price of equity investments accounted for at FVTOCI would have resulted in an increase/decrease in equity of US\$4.6 million (2021: US\$4.9 million).